ebingrav/avwiki/Category:Secrets_Of_The_Shrine.md

-*The shrine near the [ruins of Reveria](:Category:_Ruins_Of_Reveria "wikilink") was built in the time of the High [Drow](Drow "wikilink"), and had originally been a place of worship, but soon became a place where outcast [drow](Drow "wikilink"), known as veldri, fled from their kin and mysteriously vanished.
+*The shrine near the [ruins of Reveria](:Category:_Ruins_Of_Reveria.md "wikilink") was built in the time of the High [Drow](Drow.md "wikilink"), and had originally been a place of worship, but soon became a place where outcast [drow](Drow.md "wikilink"), known as veldri, fled from their kin and mysteriously vanished.
 Recently, reports of creatures of stone moving in the shrine have been cited.
-[King Domi](King_Domi "wikilink") has ordered a thorough investigation of this area, seeking to rid the place of magic.*
+[King Domi](King_Domi.md "wikilink") has ordered a thorough investigation of this area, seeking to rid the place of magic.*

 **Level Range:** 35-41